Sign Language Interpretation – Practicum I

 - Demonstration / practice

-This course provides opportunities for students to develop interpreting skills and practice professional skills under supervision.
-Students will integrate and reflect upon their educational, personal and professional experiences.
+This practical course provides opportunities for students to develop interpreting skills and practice professional skills in selected sites under supervision (in simulated settings and also in the community).
+Students will integrate and reflect upon their educational, personal and professional experiences in practicum and seminar.

 The following global ideas guide the design and delivery of this course: